 Cirrhosis is the severe scarring or fibrosis of the liver.
-It happens in the late stage of nonalcoholic fatty liver disease and other conditions that involve liver damage.
+It happens in the late stage of liver disease and other conditions that involve liver damage.

 The scarring that occurs with cirrhosis is usually irreversible, but treatment can help manage it.
-Apart from nonalcoholic fatty liver disease (NAFLD)
+Causes of cirrhosis include metabolic dysfunction-associated steatotic liver disease (MASLD), hepatitis, long-term alcohol use, and primary sclerosing cholangitis.

 According to the National Institutes of Health (NIH), about